 10 Best Herbal Mucillages For Flu

-Herbal mucillages, such as those derived from plants like marshmallow, licorice root, and psyllium, are known for their soothing and protective properties in the respiratory tract.
+Herbal mucillages, such as those derived from plants like marshmallow root, flaxseed, and psyllium husk, are known for their soothing and protective properties that can support respiratory health during a flu infection.

-These natural substances form a thick, sticky layer that can help coat and protect the throat and airways, reducing irritation and inflammation.
-They are commonly used in traditional medicine to alleviate symptoms of the flu, such as coughing and sore throat.
-Mucillages also have mild demulcent effects, which can help ease discomfort during a viral infection.
+These natural substances form a thick, sticky layer when mixed with water, which can help coat and protect the mucous membranes in the throat and airways, reducing irritation and coughing.
+They are often used in traditional medicine to ease symptoms like sore throat and bronchitis associated with the flu.
+Many herbal mucillages also have mild anti-inflammatory and immune-boosting properties that may aid in the body's recovery process.

 Table of Contents